swiftlang/swift-evolution/proposals/0173-swap-indices.md

     swap(&elements[lo], &elements[hi])
 ```

-Under changes proposed as part of the ownership manfifesto, this will no longer
+Under changes proposed as part of the ownership manifesto, this will no longer
 be legal Swift: a single variable (in this case, `elements`) cannot be passed
 as two different `inout` arguments to the same function.

-For more background on exclusivity and ownership, see the [manfiesto](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md)
+For more background on exclusivity and ownership, see the [manifesto](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md)

 ## Proposed solution